SAP/spartacus-docs/_pages/dev/features/asm.md

 }),
 ```

-By configuring Spartacus in such a way, the storefront will send requests with the header `sap-commerce-cloud-user-id` with the emulated user's ID as its value.
-This is to prevent ambiguity errors when making requests to the OCC.
+By configuring Spartacus this way, requests with the `sap-commerce-cloud-user-id` header are sent with the emulated user's ID as its value.
+This prevents ambiguity errors when making requests to OCC.

-**Note:** This wildcard configuration is flexible for development environments, but it is not secure.
-A more restrictive configuration is required for production use.

 ## Writing ASM-Compatible Code